morinlab/lymphopedia/papers/hubschmannMutationalMechanismsShaping2021b.md

         suffix: ' genes)'
 ---
 sankey-beta
-This study, New Tier 1, 3
-New Tier 1, DLBCL Tier 1, 3
+New to this study, FL or DLBCL Tier 1, 4
-This study, New Tier 2, 23
+New to this study, FL or DLBCL Tier 2, 34
-New Tier 2, DLBCL Tier 2, 23
+FL or DLBCL Tier 2, Pass QC, 31
-All other DLBCL studies, DLBCL Tier 1, 125
-All other DLBCL studies, DLBCL Tier 2, 175
+FL or DLBCL Tier 2, Fail QC, 3
 ```

 ## Novel genes reported in this study